Shichi Sudoku Help

 How To Play

-- Move your cursor over the "New Puzzle" menu item and select a skill level from the dropdown menu.
+- Click the "New" menu item and select a skill level from the dropdown menu.

 - Fill in blanks with the Pen (select a cell, then click on the number you want to enter, or enter the number via the keyboard).